Blood test – Adon Health Skip to content

 • Hemoglobin (Hb): Red blood pigment, indicates oxygen-binding capacity

-• Hematocrit: proportion of solid components in the total blood volume
+• Hematocrit: Proportion of solid components in total blood volume

 • Leukocytes: White blood cells, an important part of the immune system